Anasyrma : the lifting of the skirt: introductions by Elizabeth and Eleanor

 Now as women in our sixties we are re-exploring the materials from a much different perspective.

-We came together again to put on another exhibition with another story as a celebration of Elizabeth's 60th birthday 2014.The show opened in November 2016 (just a few days before the fateful US election) and the advent of toxic masculinity.
-The show was called "Silly Skirt Poem".
+We came together again to put on another exhibition with another story as a celebration of Elizabeth's 60th birthday 2014.The show opened in November 2016 (just a few days before the fateful US election).
+The show was called "Silly Skirt Poem"; a celebration of the triumph of the feminine.

 And to find a way to accumulate, revisit, organize and present years of digital and analogue file-folders and drawing-portfolios bulging with stashed and (for us) valuable work on the mythology of women's sexual energy.
 It has presented us with new challenges as artists and as friends.